Curriculum Guide · Courses

 J.D.
 Course 193 (cross-listed) | 2 credit hours

-Recommended: Prior or concurrent enrollment in: Administrative Law; Antitrust Law (or the equivalent Antitrust Economics and Law); Corporations.
+Recommended: Prior or concurrent enrollment in Administrative Law and Corporations.

 Students may not receive credit for both this course and Banking and Financial Institutions Regulation or Federal Banking Regulation: Modern Financial Institutions and Change.